Jus-Be/orin-ayo/README.md

 5b    |    X     |   X      |   X     |         |
 6     |          |   X      |   X     |  X      |
 7b    |          |   X      |   X     |         |

+Please note that the RC-600 Loop Station and Aeros Loop Studio have only six audio tracks.
+They can only play the basic six chords.
+However, when played together with the virtual guitars from Music Labs (RealGuitar, RealLPC, etc) in joystick mode, the virtual guitars can handle the advanced mode and fill in the missing gaps.
+Arrangers do not have ths limitation but do not sound as realistic as a looper with the exception of the Ketron Event which can play audio tracks in its styles.

 # Start and Stop
 The button on the Directonal (logo) knob used with the five colored buttons determines how the arranger style starts and stops.